maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ---

 ## Awards and Achievements
+- **Nov.
+6, 2025**
+  Congratulations to **Maizie** on receiving the **Provost’s Faculty Grant for Immersion Vanderbilt** to support Immersion Vanderbilt Cohort Project: Integrative AI Methods for Cell Type Transfer in Spatial Biology.
 - **May.
 30, 2025**
   Congratulations to **Maizie** on being selected as an awardee for **Global Engagement Travel Grants**.
 - **May.
 6, 2025**